 - (d) Radio communication facilities and navigation aids: - (1) Radio navigation aids required for the procedures together with their frequencies, identifications and track-defining characteristics, if any, shall be shown.
 In the case of a procedure in which more than one station is located on the final approach track, the facility to be used for track guidance for final approach shall be clearly identified.
-In addition, consideration shall be given to the elimination from the approach chart of those facilities that are not used by the procedure. - (2) The initial approach fix (IAF), the intermediate approach fix (IF), the final approach fix (FAF) (or final approach point (FAP) for an ILS approach procedure), the missed approach point (MAPt), where established, and other essential fixes or points comprising the procedure shall be shown and identified. - (3) The final approach fix (or final approach point for an ILS approach procedure) shall be identified with its geographical coordinates in degrees, minutes and seconds. - (4) Radio navigation aids that might be used in diversionary procedures together with their track-defining characteristics, if any, shall be shown or indicated on the chart. - (5) Radio communication frequencies, including call signs, that are required for the execution of the procedures shall be shown. - (6) When required by the procedures, the distance to the aerodrome from each radio navigation aid concerned with the final approach shall be shown to the nearest kilometre or nautical mile.
+In addition, consideration shall be given to the elimination from the approach chart of those facilities that are not used by the procedure. - i.
+When a radio navigation aid is used as a significant point for area navigation, only its plain language name and identification shall be shown. - (2) The initial approach fix (IAF), the intermediate approach fix (IF), the final approach fix (FAF) (or final approach point (FAP) for an ILS approach procedure), the missed approach point (MAPt), where established, and other essential fixes or points comprising the procedure shall be shown and identified. - (3) When the final approach fix is used for conventional navigation (or final approach point for an ILS approach procedure), it shall be identified with its geographical coordinates in degrees, minutes and seconds. - (4) Radio navigation aids that might be used in diversionary procedures together with their track-defining characteristics, if any, shall be shown or indicated on the chart. - (5) Radio communication frequencies, including call signs, that are required for the execution of the procedures shall be shown. - (6) When required by the procedures, the distance to the aerodrome from each radio navigation aid concerned with the final approach shall be shown to the nearest kilometre or nautical mile.
 When no track-defining aid indicates the bearing of the aerodrome, the bearing shall also be shown to the nearest degree. - (e) Minimum sector altitude or terminal arrival altitude: